 New York State

-Check the status of your New York State tax refund online, or call (518) 457-5149.
-You will need to know your social security number, filing status and exact whole-dollar amount of your refund to use this service.
+Check the status of your New York State tax refund online or call (518) 457-5149.
+To use this service, you will need to know your social security number, which form you filed, and the exact whole-dollar amount of your refund.